 Fluid pressure inside the eye is measured using a tonometer to determine if you are a possible glaucoma patient.
-Optic nerve is damaged due to increased intraocular pressure in glaucoma.
-If there is a slightest doubt about glaucoma, you will be advised to go through more in-depth investigations such as optic nerve photo, computerized visual field test and three-dimensional structural analysis of your optic nerves (HRT).
+The optic nerve is damaged due to increased intraocular pressure in glaucoma.
+If there is the slightest doubt about glaucoma, you will be advised to go through more in-depth investigations such as optic nerve photo, computerized visual field test and three-dimensional structural analysis of your optic nerves (HRT).

 Early diagnosis of cataracts can also be an important factor in the maintenance of health of your eyes.
 When the lens of the eye appears cloudy or opaque, it is called cataract.
 If cataracts are diagnosed, we’ll advise you of the next steps to take.
 The doctor will also look inside your eyes.
 If we detect any sign of a systemic disease such as diabetes, high blood pressure, or atherosclerosis (caused by high cholesterol), you will be referred to an appropriate health care professional to determine treatment.
 Special testing may be recommended to check for corneal distortion, astigmatism, dry eye, and neurological diseases.